Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Learning-based Bearing-only Target Tracking

 and the {\it posterior} covariance is

 Then, we can use the posterior mean $\mu_k(t^{\star})$ as the predictor of $P_T(t^{\star})$ and the posterior covariance $\Sigma_k(t^{\star})$ as the uncertainty measure.

-It is noted that $\mu_k(t^{\star})$ and $\Sigma_k(t^{\star})$ are related to the kernel matrices and thus rely on hyperparameters of kernels, such as the length scale $l$ in the Squared Exponential kernel $k(t, t') = \exp(\frac{-|t-t'|^2}{2l^2})$ (\cite{lederer2023gaussian}), which are denoted as $\boldsymbol{\theta}$.
-To infer the hyperparameters, log-likelihood maximization is adopted (\cite{williams2006gaussian}).
+It is noted that $\mu_k(t^{\star})$ and $\Sigma_k(t^{\star})$ are related to the kernel matrices and thus rely on hyperparameters of kernels, such as the length scale $l$ in the Squared Exponential (SE) kernel $k(t, t') = \exp(\frac{-|t-t'|^2}{2l^2})$ \citep{lederer2023gaussian}, which are denoted as $\boldsymbol{\theta}$.
+To infer the hyperparameters, log-likelihood maximization is adopted \citep{williams2006gaussian}.
 However, in most existing GP-based methods, log-likelihood maximization is designed for state measurements, which can not be directly used for bearing measurements.
-Similarly, based on (\ref{eq10}), the log-likelihood can be straightforwardly derived as
+Base on pseudo linear transformation, it can be extended as